Kiuwan logo

 Another potential threat is the rise of BYOD (Bring Your Own Device) policies.
 While these add flexibility to work operations, they expose networks to risks from unmanaged devices.
 In a real-world case, the 2014 JPMorgan Chase data breach, attackers exploited an employee’s device that lacked two-factor authentication, gaining access to the records of 76 million households and 7 million small businesses.

-Similarly, Internet of Things (IoT) devices, which are increasingly integrated into business operations, can pose significant threats if not properly managed.
-These devices often lack the basic security features found in standard computing devices, making them easy targets for cybercriminals.
+Similarly, Internet of Things (IoT) devices, increasingly integrated into business operations, can pose significant threats if not properly managed.
+These devices often lack the basic security features of standard computing devices, making them easy targets for cybercriminals.
 In the infamous Mirai botnet attack in 2016, hackers exploited vulnerabilities in IoT devices and launched a DDoS attack that affected major websites like Twitter, Netflix, and CNN.

 🛠 Role of Endpoints Within the Software Development Lifecycle (SDLC)

 Endpoints are integral to the software development lifecycle (SDLC) at every stage.
-From the initial planning and development stages to testing, deployment, and maintenance, the potential risks and benefits associated with endpoint devices must be thoroughly assessed and addressed.
+From the initial planning and development stages to testing, deployment, and maintenance, the potential risks and benefits of endpoint devices must be thoroughly assessed and addressed.

 In the planning and development stages, it’s essential to consider the various types of endpoints that will interact with the application.
 This allows developers to anticipate potential vulnerabilities and design the application with robust security measures.
 For instance, an application intended to be accessed via mobile devices would require stringent mobile application security protocols to ward off potential threats.

-During the testing phase, endpoints are a crucial part of the environment where penetration tests and vulnerability assessments are conducted.
+During the testing phase, endpoints are crucial to the environment where penetration tests and vulnerability assessments are conducted.
 This helps identify and patch existing application vulnerabilities, preventing potential post-deployment breaches.

-Once the application is deployed, the endpoints become the gateways through which users interact with the application.
+Once the application is deployed, the endpoints become the gateways through which users interact with it.
 Regular updates and patches and continuous endpoint behavior monitoring are key in identifying and addressing potential threats.
-DevSecOps integration enhances the security of applications and significantly contributes to their usability and functionality.
+DevSecOps integration enhances application security and significantly contributes to its usability and functionality.

 🔐 Secure Coding Practices and Endpoint Security Protocols